 For MBAs interested in entrepreneurship, Madrid is a good place to launch a startup: the cost of living is much less than in other startup hubs, and tech talent is in good supply.
 And the Madrid-based IE Business School is helping MBAs harness their entrepreneurial potential: The school's International Center for Entrepreneurial Management hosts a venture lab accelerator, where MBA students can begin the process of launching their own businesses.
 Through the school, MBA students interested in entrepreneurship have access to a range of resources, including venture competitions and workshops.View School Profile

 Although the school does not offer a specific MBA in Entrepreneurship, it does offer a range of entrepreneurship electives.
 In recent years, London, with its Silicon Roundabout in the east part of the city, has been attracting startups and venture activity.
 Beyond offering a range of entrepreneurship courses, LBS MBAs can also take part in the "Entrepreneurship Summer School” program, where they can begin developing their startup ideas.
-Some twenty-seven 2015 LBS MBA grads went on to start their own businesses, according to the school.View School Profile
+Some twenty-eight 2020 LBS MBA grads went on to start their own businesses, or are now self-employed, according to the school.View School Profile

 Recently voted one of the top American business schools for entrepreneurship by the magazine Entrepreneur, Babson's MBA program features curriculum that's focused on entrepreneurship from the ground up.
 The school's Arthur M. Blank Center for Entrepreneurship provides business plan competitions and other resources to help students launch their own business ideas.
-Almost one in five of the MBA class of 2016—19 percent—started their own business.View School Profile
+In recent years, almost one in five of the MBA class has started their own business.View School Profile

 In addition to being able to pursue an MBA concentration in Entrepreneurship, students can also get their own businesses off the ground at the Darden Businesses Incubator.
 The school's Center for Entrepreneurial Leadership awards over $300,000 in business plan and concept competitions annually.
 Many incoming MBAs are surprised to learn that Charlottesville is a hotbed of startup activity—according to a recent report from the National Venture Capital Association, the city is currently the fastest growing hub in terms of startup investment.View School Profile